SovereignCloudStack/standards/Tests/README.md

 Replace `SUBJECT` with an arbitrary, but meaningful subject name.
 Also, please note that the check will always use the `current-context` of the kubeconfig and will fail if it isn't set.

-For both types of checks, the exit code indicates success (0) or failure (!= 0).
-You can also request a YAML report using the option `-o OUTPUT.yaml`

 ## Usage information (help output)